 The right funding opportunity is waiting for you with ECF’s Community Grant Program — all you have to do is apply.

 As a charitable organization, you have specific funding needs.
-No matter your industry, we support charities in the Edmonton area across all sectors:
+We support charities in the Edmonton area across many sectors, including:

 The Community Grants program can support a wide range of organizational needs.
 We look to organizations to determine their priority areas.
 If you would like to discuss your organizational needs, start with a phone call to the Edmonton Community Foundation (ECF) to discuss the online application process and eligibility requirements.